Sign up to our newsletter

 Why Are All of These So Great?

 Your Country Needs You is probably one of the first examples of a meme.
-It sticks with the viewer long afterwards and was obviously powerful due to its success.
+It sticks with the viewer long afterwards and was obviously a powerful recruitment campaign due to its success.

-The other examples show the parent company’s personality.
+The other examples show the parent company’s employer brand.
 Each shows a fun side, a personality, and they’re clearly designed to resonate with the type of people they want to employ.

 There’s actually a lot that companies can take from these ads and use in their own campaigns.